breuleux/ug/doc/content/pages/tour.md

     else: (
         12345 ) ,

-Using these rules, any UG code can be rewritten as a one-liner, though doing so is not recommended.
+Using these rules, any piece of UG code can be rewritten to fit on a single line, though doing so is not recommended.

 Conditionals